shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-models.md

 ---
 title : Custom Models
-description : This page provides information on Custom Models, how Bid Value and Expected Value are derived and lists the different types of Custom
+description : Learn about Custom Models, how Bid Value and Expected Value are derived and lists the different types of Custom Models. ms.custom : data-science
-Models.
-ms.custom : data-science
 ---